Massachusetts First DUI

 For commercial drivers, the consequences of a DUI (driving under the influence) or OUI (operating under the influence) in Massachusetts are especially severe, reflecting the higher standards to which commercial drivers are held.
 Here are the specifics of what happens when a commercial driver is charged with a first offense DUI/OUI in Massachusetts:

-• Lifetime Disqualification for Multiple Offenses: While the first offense results in a one-year suspension, a second offense leads to a lifetime disqualification of the commercial driver’s license, which can be a career-ending penalty.
+- Lifetime Disqualification for Multiple Offenses: While the first offense results in a one-year suspension, a second offense leads to a lifetime commercial driver’s license disqualification, which can be a career-ending penalty.

 Because the stakes are so high, it is particularly crucial for commercial drivers facing a DUI/OUI charge in Massachusetts to seek competent legal representation to help navigate the complexities of both state and federal regulations affecting commercial driving licenses.